ibm-cloud-docs/assistant/logs-overview.md

 ![Shows the scorecards that are displayed at the start of the Analytics page](images/scorecard.png)

 - *Total conversations*: The total number of conversations between active users and your assistant that occur during the selected time period.

-    This number doesn't always match the number of conversations that are displayed in the *User conversations* page.
-This mismatch occurs because the total conversations metric counts any time the welcome message is displayed to a user, even if the user doesn't respond.
-The *User conversations* page only includes conversations in which both the assistant and customer participate.
+The total conversations metric and the *User conversations* page only include conversations in which both the assistant and customer participate.
+Conversations that only have welcome messages from the assistant, or that only have user messages of zero length, are not included.
+This metric is not used for billing purposes.
-    {: important}

-    The total conversations metric is not used for billing purposes.
 An exchange with a user is not considered a billable conversation until the customer submits a message.
 - *Avg. msg. per conversation*: The total messages received during the selected time period divided by the total conversations during the selected time period, as shown in the corresponding graph.
 - *Max. conversations*: The maximum number of conversations for a single data point within the selected time period.
 - *Weak understanding*: The number of individual messages with weak understanding.
 These messages are not classified by an intent, and do not contain any known entities.
 Reviewing unrecognized messages can help you to identify potential dialog problems.